-Ways with Fruit Trees To the Editor:
+Ways with Fruit Trees

 As soon as peach blossoms appear in the spring, spatter wood ashes over them and the young leaves.
 Attach a perforated tin can to a pole and sprinkle ashes through the branches, on a damp day when there is no wind.